Notre Dame fire was a warning bell. But will Europe listen?

 The Glasgow School of Art's Mackintosh Building was gutted by fire last year for the second time in four years as it neared the end of a multimillion-pound (dollar) restoration project.

-In Spain, the Gran Teatre del Liceu — Barcelona's opera house — was destroyed almost entirely in 1994 by a fire caused by spark that fell on a curtain during routine repair works.
+In Spain, the Gran Teatre del Liceu — Barcelona's opera house — was destroyed almost entirely in 1994 by a fire caused by spark that fell on a curtain during routine repair work.

 After austerity cuts, Rykner said, "you need some drastic restorations that either you don't do, or you do them badly or cheaply.
 And it can lead to fires."